JetBrains/kotlin-web-site/pages/docs/reference/js-ir-compiler.md

 ```
 </div>

-We look forward to receiving your feedback, and any issues you find while trying this feature, in our [YouTrack](http://kotl.in/issue).

 ## Current limitations of the IR compiler

 A major change with the new IR compiler backend is the **absence of binary compatibility** with the default backend.
 A lack of such compatibility between the two backends for Kotlin/JS means that a library created with the new IR compiler backend can’t be used from the default backend, and vice versa.